nitanmarcel/clyell/README.md

 It's just one more [jekyll](https://github.com/jekyll/jekyll) theme.
 Maybe it's has some appearance like a linux console. :)

-Forked from [gildasio/clyell](https://github.com/gildasio/clyell) and editor with some new changes.
+Forked from [gildasio/clyell](https://github.com/gildasio/clyell) and edited with some new changes.

 [Bootstrap](http://getbootstrap.com/) was added to turn responsible.
 Thanks, [@magnunleno](https://github.com/magnunleno).